MUSA611-CPLN692-spring2019/cpln692-week14/README.md

 # Week 14

-*There is no need to clone this repository, today's material is future looking and optional.
-Although feel free and encouraged clone it to follow along*
+*There is no need to clone this repository.
+Today's material is beyond the scope of the course.
+Although feel free and encouraged clone it to follow along and use in your final project*

 ## Class Outline